brainrake/nixform/README.md

 ## Usage

-Create a file `main.nf` containing a nix expression that evaluates to a set that looks like terraform's json syntax.
+Create a file `main.tf.nix` containing a nix expression that evaluates to a set that looks like terraform's json syntax.

 ```nix
 {